galaxyproject/training-material/topics/sequence-analysis/tutorials/ncbi-fcs/tutorial.md

 After the workflow is completed, you will be able to visualize tables of identified contaminants and can access FASTA files of clean sequences separated from contaminants.

 > <hands-on-title> Reviewing FCS Contamination Reports </hands-on-title>
-> **Step 1:** Look at the FCS-GX contamination report
+> 1. Look at the FCS-GX contamination report
 >   1. In your Galaxy history, click the {% icon galaxy-eye %} icon for 3: **NCBI FCS GX on data 1: Action report**
 >   1. Confirm that the taxonomic division you specified for the workflow run appears in the metadata in the first row of the file.
 It should appear as the "asserted-div" and in the list of "inferred-primary-divs".
+>
 > > <warning-title> My organism's division is not in inferred-primary-divs </warning-title>
 > > If your target organism division is not in the set of inferred-primary-divs, it means that the assembly is likely heavily contaminated.
 FCS-GX will still call contaminants with respect to the taxonomy you define as the target organism (i.e. the primary division), but you should review the sequencing and assembly data for errors.
 > {: .warning}
 >
 >   1. Review the contaminated sequence list, the suggested contamination cleanup actions, and the taxonomic divisions assigned to contaminants
+>
 >    > <question-title></question-title>
 >    >
 >    > 1.
 What are the major contaminants in this genome assembly?